NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Abstract

 \section{Abstract}

-The Cold Atom Laboratory (CAL) is a quantum facility for studying ultra-cold gases in the microgravity environment of the International Space Station.
-It enables research in a temperature regime and force-free environment inaccessible to terrestrial laboratories.
-In the microgravity environment, observation times over a few seconds and temperatures below 100~pK are achievable, unlocking the potential to observe new quantum phenomena.
-CAL launched to the International Space Station in May 2018 and has been operating since then as the world's first multi-user facility for studying ultra\-cold atoms in space.
-CAL is the first quantum science facility to produce the fifth state of matter called a Bose-Einstein condensate with rubidium-87 and potassium-41 in Earth orbit.
-We will give an overview of CAL's operational setup, outline its contributions to date, present planned upgrades for the next few years, and consider design choices for micro\-gravity BEC successor-mission planning.
+{ NASA's Cold Atom Laboratory (CAL) is a multi-user science facility for studying quantum gases in the microgravity environment of the International Space Station.
+The persistent microgravity environment of the ISS enables research with ultra\-cold atoms in a temperature regime and force-free environment inaccessible to terrestrial laboratories, unlocking the potential to observe novel quantum phenomena.
+CAL launched to the ISS in May 2018, and has operated continuously since then as the world's first multi-user quantum science facility in space.
+CAL is the first experimental facility to produce the fifth state of matter known as a Bose-Einstein condensate with ultra\-cold rubidium atoms on orbit \cite{Aveline2020} and, more recently, with mixtures of rubidium and potassium \cite{Elliott2023}.
+We present an overview of CAL's design and operation, review the scientific contributions to date, and discuss recent on-orbit upgrades to extend its useful mission lifetime and provide enhanced science.
+We also consider opportunities for follow-on missions informed by lessons learned from over five years of operation on orbit. }